TripleWhy/RRAutoSaveManager/README.md

 ### Usage
 #### Running the Application
-Start the application by double clicking AutoSaveManager.bat or running `dotnet AutoSaveManager.dll`.
+Start the application by running `AutoSaveManager.exe`.
 It will watch for autosaves and store them as long as it's running.

 Unfortunately, autosaves are only identified by a numeric ID.
 In order to keep track of your rooms you can name them and store notes for each snapshot.